-1

-Part I 1 List name of payer.
-If any interest is from a seller-financed mortgage and the buyer used the property as a personal residence, see instructions on back and list Am ount

-Interest this interest first.
-Also, show that buyer's social security number and address

-(See instructions on back and the

-instructions for +

-Form 1040A, or Form 1040, 1 +

-line 8a.)

-Note.
-If you

-received a Form 1099-INT, Form +

-1099-OID, or substitute

-statement from +

-a brokerage firm, list the firm's +

-name as the 2 Add the amounts on line 1 2

-payer and enter the total interest 3 Excludable interest on series EE and I U.S. savings bonds issued after 1989.

-shown on that form.
-Attach Form 8815 3 +

-ioiii.
-4 Subtract line 3 from line 2.
-Enter the result here and on Form 1040A, or Form 1040, line 8a 4

-Note.
-If line 4 is over \$1,500, you must complete Part III.
-Am ount

-Part II 5 List name of payer ▶ \perp

-Ordinary +

-Dividends +

-(See instructions

-on back and the instructions for +

-Form 1040A, or +

-Form 1040, line 9a.)
-5

-Note.
-If you +

-received a Form 1099-DIV or +

-substitute statement from +

-a brokerage firm,

-list the firm's name as the +

-payer and enter the ordinary 6 Add the amounts on line 5.
-Enter the total here and on Form 1040A, or Form +

-dividends shown on that form.
-1040, line 9a 6

-• If line 6 is over \$1,500, you must complete Part III.

-nust complete this part if you (a) had over \$1,500 of taxable interest or ordinary dividends; (n account; or (c) received a distribution from, or were a grantor of, or a transferor to, a forei Yes No

-Part III 7a At any time during 2014, did you have a financial interest in or signature authority ov

-Foreign account (such as a bank account, securities account, or brokerage account) located country?
-See instructions ımaı oreign

-Accounts If "Yes," are you required to file FinCEN Form 114, Report of Foreign Bank and Fina ancial

-and Trusts (See Accounts (FBAR), to report that financial interest or signature authority?
-See FinCEN and its instructions for filing requirements and exceptions to those requirements.
-N Forn

-instructions on back.) b If you are required to file FinCEN Form 114, enter the name of the foreign country w here tl ne

-8 financial account is located ► During 2014, did you receive a distribution from, or were you the grantor of, or trans feror t o. a

-- foreign trust?
+Name(s) shown on return Your social security number Part I Amount List name of payer.
+If any interest is from a seller-financed mortgage and the buyer used the property as a personal residence, see instructions on back and list Interest this interest first.
+Also, show that buyer's social security number and address (See instructions on back and the instructions for Form 1040A, or Form 1040, line 8a.)
+Note: If you received a Form 1099-INT, Form 1099-OID, or substitute statement from a brokerage firm, list the firm's name as the Add the amounts on line 1 2 2 payer and enter Excludable interest on series EE and I U.S. savings bonds issued after 1989. the total interest 3 shown on that form Subtract line 3 from line 2.
+Enter the result here and on Form 1040A, or Form 4 Note: If line 4 is over \$1,500, you must complete Part III.
+Amount List name of payer ▶ Part II Ordinary Dividends (See instructions on back and the instructions for Form 1040A, or Form 1040, line 9a.)
+Note: If you received a Form 1099-DIV or substitute statement from a brokerage firm, list the firm's name as the payer and enter the ordinary Add the amounts on line 5.
+Enter the total here and on Form 1040A, or Form dividends shown on that form.
+Note: If line 6 is over \$1,500, you must complete Part III.
+You must complete this part if you (a) had over \$1,500 of taxable interest or ordinary dividends; (b) had a Yes No foreign account; or (c) received a distribution from, or were a grantor of, or a transferor to, a foreign trust.
+At any time during 2016, did you have a financial interest in or signature authority over a financial Part III account (such as a bank account, securities account, or brokerage account) located in a foreign Foreign Accounts If "Yes," are you required to file FinCEN Form 114, Report of Foreign Bank and Financial and Trusts Accounts (FBAR), to report that financial interest or signature authority?
+See FinCEN Form 114 and its instructions for filing requirements and exceptions to those requirements instructions on b If you are required to file FinCEN Form 114, enter the name of the foreign country where the back.) financial account is located -----During 2016, did you receive a distribution from, or were you the grantor of, or transferor to, a foreign trust?
 If "Yes," you may have to file Form 3520.
-See instructions on back.
+See instructions on back .